-Additionally, the stereo output faders (lowest row) which are set up as Monitor Main outputs in the Monitor panel can also be controlled by the standard Control Change Volume via MIDI channel 1.
-With this, the main volume of the Fireface is controllable from nearly any MIDI equipped hardware device.
+Additionally, the stereo output faders (lowest row) which are set up as Main Out in the Control Room section can also be controlled by the standard Control Change Volume via MIDI channel 1.
+With this, the main volume of the Fireface UC is controllable from nearly any MIDI equipped hardware device.